THE WISDOM OF SALOMON

 The resulting price levels allow only minimal returns on invested capital, because too much capital is already invested.
 Just as prices fall during overcapacity, so do returns on investment shrink, and Salomon’s returns in municipal bonds were no exception.

-The wisdom of Salomon's decision becomes clearer when you consider its other options.
+The wisdom of Salomon’s decision becomes clearer when you consider its other options.
 Salomon could have tried to wait out the market until demand and pricing moved up again.
 That, however, could have proven to be a very long wait.
 Before prices can rise to any significant degree, one of two things must happen.
 Either a good deal of capacity must disappear, or demand must grow to absorb the existing excess.
-In the first instance, capacity doesn't disappear easily.
+In the first instance, capacity doesn’t disappear easily.
 Excess capacity is more like a bad coin that continues to get passed around.
 People Express bought Frontier Airlines for a low price, and then Texas Air bought People Express for a low price.
 Neither transaction did much to reduce overcapacity in the post-deregulation airline industry.
 The high-cost company may vanish; its senior management almost always does.
 But industry capacity lingers on and on, disappearing only when it can no longer generate an operating profit for even a low-cost acquirer.
 Waiting for things to get better usually means that things only get worse.
-Many companies – both high and low cost – add to their capacity at a rate that exceeds whatever market growth remains, even after overcapacity clearly exists.
+Many companies – both high and low cost – add to their capacity, sometimes faster than the current market growth, even after overcapacity clearly exists

 Demand growth is a more likely vehicle than capacity reduction for pulling an industry out of overcapacity.
 But demand can take a decade or more to catch up.
 Airlines, construction equipment manufacturers, farm machinery makers, and the cement industry are mired today in overcapacity that began in 1980.